Am Arpeggione

 Chamber music and songs by Franz Schubert

-Original Viennese dances
+Original Old Viennese Dances

 The performance will last approximately 65 minutes without an interval.